exploring the golden age of skating in 90s berlin

 On the other side of the wall, there was photographer Alex Foley, one of the West Berliners who remembers going on skate tours in the East and meeting GDR characters like Christian and Marco.
 In the late 80s in the West, skateboarding was more or less established.
 West German skater Titus, who today is credited with “bringing skating to Germany”, had already begun opening skate shops around the country and developing the industry.
 Meanwhile, huge blockbusters like Back to the Future brought skateboarding to the forefront of Western consciousness.
 Foley remembers being impressed by Easterner’s creativity and their dedication to the sport and attitude, despite limitations on resources.
 “Skating was an American thing.
 It wasn’t something their government wanted to see.
 You had to have balls to skate in the GDR,” explains Foley.

-Despite living in opposite spheres of influence and their completely different styles, skaters from the West and East felt genuine comradery.
+Despite living in opposite spheres of influence and their completely different styles, skaters from the West and East felt genuine camaraderie.
 After 89, the two skate scenes merged.
 “When the wall came down, we got to explore a whole new city by board.
 These were amazing times of course, skating those Russian monuments in marble and the East German government building, Palast der Republik.
 Berlin was the only place where you could really feel the reunification of two cities.”
 The 90s are what both Christian and Alex refer to as “the golden days”.
 The fall of the wall meant, for skaters, double the terrain and double the friends.
 Foley commemorated the era via his other passion, photography.
-Foley spent his years documenting the colorful characters in his world and in particular, his friend, legend, Sami Harithi, who to this day is recognised as one of the country’s most influential skaters.
+Foley spent his years documenting the colourful characters in his world and in particular, his friend, legend, Sami Harithi, who to this day is recognised as one of the country’s most influential skaters.
 Often referred to as “too good for his own good”, Sami’s talent meant a sacrificed childhood and years of intense pressure, representing the darkside of commercial influence on the sport.
 Sami’s formal skate career is long over but he continues to frequent Berlin’s parks -- just for the fun of it.

 While Christian has built a lively career as an artist (whose work is influenced by his skate heritage), Alex is now an owner of Berlin’s best skate shop, Civilist.
 While skate fashion is applauded by the fashion world today, that wasn’t the case in Christian and Alex’s days.
 “I still remember all of the times I got shit for wearing my baggy pants in the early 90s,” says Christian.
 According to Alex, “you could point out every other skateboarder in the city, just by the way they dressed.
 Baggy pants, beanies in the summertime.
 Today you can’t say that at all.”
 Despite existing in the age of ultimate skate hype, where Thrasher T-shirts are ubiquitous, Civilist is clearly by skaters, for skaters.
 Fashion is only a small part of its significance in the Berlin skate scene, it’s a communal space that’s become central to Berlin’s current generation of skaters.
 “I’m at a point now where I can give something to the kids of the next generation.
 I can help give them a chance or an option to make something out of the skateboarding scene, like I did,” says Alex.